RedWedgeX/obs-sessionize-title-updater/README.md

 # OBS Sessionize Plugin

 This plugin updates text sources with current and next session information from a [Sessionize.com](https://sessionize.com) event.
+I wrote it for use at [CactusCon](https://cactuscon.com), and figured others might find some use from it also.

 ## How it Works